csc-training/summerschool/mpi/message-chain/README.md

    `MPI_Send`s or `MPI_Recv`s and pay attention especially to rank 0.
    You should see significantly lower wait times for rank 0 in the `MPI_Sendrecv` version.
    Can you explain why?

+### Bonus: Case C: Alternating send and recv

+5. Repeat the exercise using `MPI_Send` and `MPI_Recv`, but this time so that tasks (0, 2, 4, ...) send the message first, then receive.
+Meanwhile, processes (1, 3, 5, ...) should receive first, then send.

+   What happens to the wait times now?